adobe/spectrum-web-components/packages/status-light/README.md

 ### Variants

 There are many variants to choose from in Spectrum.
-The `variant` attribute controls the main variant of the status light, and `positive` being the default.
+The `variant` attribute controls the main variant of the status light, and `neutral` being the default.
 Following are the supported variants:

 -   positive
 -   negative